Green Smart House Solution - Max-i Fieldbus

 • It cannot be jammed unless you get physical access to the cable or an outlet with enabled communication, which should only be possible from alarm monitored areas.

-• It is very easy to log all communication to ensure that nothing or nobody transmit unwanted information behind your back.
+• It is very easy to log and decode all communication to ensure that nothing or nobody transmit unwanted information behind your back.
 The Max-i controller even has a fairly advanced acceptance filter, which can block telegrams, which would otherwise overload the log-system.

 • In daily use, you don't need an internet connection, which keeps even the best hacker out.
 Even when you need it, the connection only goes through one device, which is much easier to keep safety updated.